chrissolutions/BsvSharp/README.md

 BsvSharp resolves this problem by using the BouncyCastle library to provide the cryptographic security algorithms used by BSV.
 The version of BouncyCastle was ported from [NBitcoin version 2.0.0](https://github.com/MetacoSA/NBitcoin/tree/v2.0.0.0).
 NBitcoin is a .NET version of the BitcoinJ library.
 It is quite a mature library but contains the technical debt and constraints associated with the BTC Core protocol.
 Fortunately, the BouncyCastle portion is isolated and separated from the technical debt of BTC Core.

-Other parts of BsvSharp was derived from the <a href="https://github.com/twostack/dartsv">dartsv</a> library.
+Some parts of BsvSharp was derived from the <a href="https://github.com/twostack/dartsv">dartsv</a> library.
 The dartsv library by <a href="https://www.twostack.org">TwoStack.org</a>, is an implementation of the BSV library written in the Dart programming language.
+Other parts was derived from [MoneyButton BSV JavaScript library](https://github.com/moneybutton/bsvmoneybutton/bsv) originally developed by Ryan X. Charles.

 BsvSharp leverages these implementations to produce a C# library that works across all environments and runs on the Web, Desktop and Mobile platforms.

 BsvSharp uses the [CafeLib](https://github.com/chrissolutions/CafeLib) library.
 CafeLib is a collection of C# libraries used for application development and is now located in its own [GitHub Repository](https://github.com/chrissolutions/BsvSharp).

 CafeLib is deployed as set of nuget packages found on [nuget.org](https://www.nuget.org/packages?q=CafeLib).
-The current version of the CafeLib libraries is 1.7.0.
-The current version of CafeLib.Blazor is 1.8.0.
+The current version of the CafeLib libraries is 2.0.0.

 ### BsvSharp.Api